theEmperorofDaiViet/chatapp-vue-firebase-1/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Key Features
-In our app, a user can add, delete, and edit day to day events within a week.
-Each
+In our app, a user can chat in realtime with everyone else (like a public group chat), with the following features:
 - Authentication using Google
 - Realtime data using Firestore
 - Display timestamp of each message